 The root or base of this word is hav, meaning ‘to give’.
 Perhaps this reveals a fundamental truth: that to love is to give – a beautiful thought that can resonate universally.

 Simcha (sim-kha) / happiness

-The word simcha features heavily in the Bible and derives from the verb sameach.
-It is rooted in the Akkadian word shamahu, meaning sprout or flourish, and is also used as a name in Israel.
-Simchat Torah (‘Rejoicing of the Torah’) is a joyous religious holiday where Jews conclude, and begin anew, the annual Torah (Jewish religious text) reading cycle.
+The word simcha is derived from the verb sameach.
+It is rooted in the Akkadian word shamahu, meaning ‘sprout’ or ‘flourish’, and is also used as a name in Israel.
+Simchat Torah (‘Rejoicing of the Torah’) is a joyous religious holiday in which Jews conclude, and begin anew, the annual Torah (Jewish religious text) reading cycle.

 Perakh (pe-rakh) / flower

-The Hebrew word for flower derives from the verb liphroch, which means ‘to blossom’, which can be used, beautifully, in reference to a person.
-The word has inspired plenty of Israeli musicians, from this famous old school Israeli lullaby to this hit song from 2017.
+The Hebrew word for flower derives from the verb liphroch, meaning ‘to blossom’, which can be used, beautifully, in reference to a person.
+The word has inspired plenty of Israeli musicians, from a famous old-school Israeli lullaby to a hit song from 2017.